IBM Cloud Docs

 5. Wait for the Submariner add-on status to show healthy (green).
 This can take up to 20 minutes.
 For more information about Submariner setup, see Deploying Submariner manually.

-6. As GlobalNet was enabled during the Submariner add-on installation, update the ACM Managed Cluster Name in the storagecluster resource’s multiClusterService section for ODF to use GlobalNet.
+4. In the storagecluster resource’s multiClusterService section, update the ACM Managed Cluster Name to allow ODF to use GlobalNet.
 For more information, see Creating an OpenShift Data Foundation cluster on managed clusters.

 kubectl patch storagecluster -n openshift-storage ocs-storagecluster --type merge -p'{"spec":{"network":{"multiClusterService":{"clusterID":"managed-cluster-1-dr-odf","enabled":true}}}}’

-7. Verify the service exports.
-This might take a few minutes).
+5. Verify the service exports.
+This might take a few minutes to show in the output.

 oc get serviceexport -n openshift-storage